 There’s really nothing like taking a bite of a perfectly cooked steak.
 It’s a special feeling.
 It’s tender, it’s juicy, it’s bursting with flavor.
-It’s a special taste and often for a special occasion.
+It’s a special taste, and often for a special occasion.
 Sous vide is the technique that guarantees perfection every time.

-More often than not, the steak is going to come out a little over or undercooked, and it if the temperature is nailed in the middle, there is still going to be that dreaded grey ring round the edge.
+On a grill or stove, more often than not, the steak is going to come out a little over or undercooked, and it if the temperature is nailed in the middle, there is still going to be that dreaded grey ring round the edge.
 Sure, we all get it right some of the time, but it takes a lot of practice to get a perfect cook every single time.
 That

 Why Sous Vide Steak?